vazhnov/kubernetes-the-hard-way__vagrant/docs/04-certificate-authority.md

 Reference : https://kubernetes.io/docs/tasks/administer-cluster/certificates/#openssl

-The ca.crt is the Kubernetes Certificate Authority certificate and ca.key is the Kubernetes Certificate Authority private key.
+The `ca.crt` is the Kubernetes Certificate Authority certificate and ca.key is the Kubernetes Certificate Authority private key.
-You will use the ca.crt file in many places, so it will be copied to many places.
+You will use the `ca.crt` file in many places, so it will be copied to many places.

-The ca.key is used by the CA for signing certificates.
+The `ca.key` is used by the CA for signing certificates.
 And it should be securely stored.
 In this case our master node(s) is our CA server as well, so we will store it on master node(s).
 There is no need to copy this file elsewhere.

-## Client and Server Certificates
+## Client and server certificates

 In this section you will generate client and server certificates for each Kubernetes component and a client certificate for the Kubernetes `admin` user.

-### The Admin Client Certificate
+### The admin client certificate

 Generate the `admin` client certificate and private key: